-The National Audit Office has three departments that are engaged in the primary activity: the Financial Audit Department, the Performance Audit Department, and the Local Authorities Audit Department.
+The National Audit Office of Estonia has three departments that are engaged in the primary activity: the Financial Audit Department, the Performance Audit Department, and the Local Authorities Audit Department.
 In addition to the audit departments the National Audit Office has services that support the audit departments as well as the Auditor General in the performance of their functions.
-The activities of the services are bound into a whole by the Director of the National Audit Office.

 The main goals of the Financial Audit Department is to carry out or organise financial audits required for assessment of the consolidated annual report of the state and carrying out special financial audits as well as developing the financial audit methodology.